thieu1995/mealpy/docs/source/pages/support.rst

 License
 =======

-The project is licensed under GNU General Public License (GPL) V3 license.
+The project is licensed under MIT license.

 .. toctree::